converged-computing/fluxnetes/docs/README.md

 3. For each run of the Kubernetes `ScheduleOne` function (meaning we receive a new pod) we:
  - add to the provisional table
  - check the table for pod groups that have reached the desired size
- - submit the jobs to the worker queue that have, and remove from the provisonal table
+ - submit the jobs to the worker queue that have, and remove from the provisional table
 4. Once in the worker queue, they are ordered by Priority and scheduledAt time.
 5. The worker function does a call to fluxion `MatchAllocateElseReserve`
  - A reservation is put back into the queue - it will be run again!